Adolescent and Young Adult Health Needs Assessment

 We want to hear from young people across Washington, who come different backgrounds, have different identities, and have unique lived experiences.
 Teens and young adults ages 13-22 can share their thoughts and feedback on adolescent health care through one or more of the following options:

-- Now open!
-Take an anonymous online survey at Adolescent and Young Adult Health Care Survey (wa.gov) or email DOH Adolescent Health staff at email@example.com.
-We co-designed this survey with youth input.
+- Take an anonymous online survey we co-designed with youth at Adolescent and Young Adult Health Care Survey (wa.gov) or email DOH Adolescent Health staff at firstname.lastname@example.org.

 - Young people can apply to become a member of the Adolescent and Young Adult Health Youth Advisory Council.
 Check out our webpage for more information: Youth Engagement and the Youth Advisory Council | WaPortal.org.